 Hey, there is a tank sticking up out of the street

-These instant defensive fortifications were usually sited to cover choke points, and being low to the ground were difficult to spot or knock out.
+These instant defensive fortifications were usually sited to cover choke points, and being low to the ground was difficult to spot or knock out.

 The buried concrete bunkers include a generator for power, large supplies of ammunition – much more than a tank could carry – and protected living quarters for the abbreviated turret crew.